Chuck Rock II: Son of Chuck: Legacy

 Around the time of the game's release, Core commissioned a comic strip in the long-running UK children's magazine Look-in, centering on the day-to-day lives of Chuck, Ophelia and Junior.
-As a meta-referential joke, Chuck Jr owned a 'SteggaDrive' console, as a reference to the Genesis' original Mega Drive name.
-A year later the magazine was closed (after almost 25 years), and the final strip saw Chuck being swept away from his boat, presumed dead but washing up on a tribal island and being revered as a God - as a comic touch, mourners at his 'funeral' included then-Prime-Minister John Major.
+As a meta-referential joke, Chuck Junior owned a "SteggaDrive" console, a reference to the Mega Drive name.
+A year later, the magazine was closed (after almost 25 years), and the final strip saw Chuck being swept away from his boat, presumed dead but washing up on a tribal island and being revered as a God – as an inexplicable comic touch, mourners at his "funeral" included then-Prime-Minister John Major.